cloudmesh-community/fa19-516-165/project/report.md

 ## Abstract

-The purpose of this project is to implement Cloudmesh service in RStudio/R.
+The purpose of this project is to implement Cloudmesh service in RStudio/R. As a popular programming language, R/RStudio (IDE) are well-known in data science community.
+One major limitation of R is that it stores its data to

 ## Introduction